 From 13 to 15 June 2017, NEN and the ISO technical committee on analysis of gases (ISO/TC 158) organised this GAS Analysis event for the 10th time.
 This time, we move from Rotterdam to The Hague, the city of peace and justice.
 The meeting venue is the inspiring Fokker Terminal close to the city centre of the political capital of The Netherlands.
 Our biennial event is the best global forum on analysis of gases to become aware of the latest developments and applications in the industry and society, which was demonstrated by attracting almost 250 experts from about 30 countries all over the world.

 GAS Analysis 2019 will offer the participants to:

-For both who participated in GAS Analysis 2017 and those who have missed this appealing event, the 85-second movie together with the photo gallery for each day gives a nice overview to bring good memories back or to convince yourself to be present at GAS Analysis 2019.
+For both who participated in GAS Analysis 2017 and those who have missed this appealing event, the 85-second movie together with the photo gallery for each day give a nice impression to bring good memories back or to convince yourself to be present at GAS Analysis 2019.
 Enjoy!

 Link to 1st day of GAS Analysis 2017 (13 June 2017)

 Link to 2nd day of GAS Analysis 2017 (14 June 2017)